-In order to preserve the island's unusual features, especially at the northwest end, it was places under the protection of the state in 1948, proclaiming it a "protected natural sanctuary".
-On November 11, 1960, Mljet was proclaimed a national park, side by side with Plitvice Lakes, Paklenica and Risnjak.
+In order to preserve the island's unusual features, especially at the northwest end, Mljet was places under the protection of the state in 1948, proclaiming it a "protected natural sanctuary".
+In 1960 Mljet was proclaimed a national park, side by side with Plitvice Lakes, Paklenica and Risnjak.

 Veliko jezero (Big lake)

 The first inhabitants of Mljet, with all options available, chose the northwest tip of the island for their new home.
 In doing so they provided that the area of first priority for habitation are the Mljet lakes with their surrounding, wooded lands.
 Nature has nurtured a secret life here, a marvellous world of enchantment, long before human beings encroached.
 And the humble Benedictines loved the area and strove to keep it for themselves, happy that they could revel in its wonders.

 The Veliko and Malo Lakes and Soline are the heart of the Mljet National Park.
 Until the human hand got involved, with clumsy attempts at correcting nature, Veliko Lake (actually a sea bay that originated from sunken karst coves) could only be entered through Soline by small boat.
 The passage was small and shallow and it was probably the Benedictines who had it artificially dredged in the 15th century to facilitate passage.

 Powerful currents started washing sea water along the channel, changing the direction in sequences of high and low tides.
 The clever Benedictines immediately put this natural phenomenon to good use by building a mill on the shore of the channel.
 The small bridge was probably built at that time.
 Around year 1960. the deserted Benedictine monastery was re-built as a hotel, a lovely stone bridge was devastated so the channel could be widened and the old mill was gone.